 Dealing with Bleeding Gums

-Oral bleeding is something that can indeed be prevented in most cases.
+Oral bleeding is something that can indeed be prevented.
 To help you address this issue before it becomes a more urgent matter, we’ve put together a list of methods you can try.
 They are:

 - Use gauze

-Pressing your gaze against a spot of bleeding is a suitable method when you must staunch the bleeding from a wound on your arm, leg, or mouth.
+Pressing gauze against a wound on your arm, leg, or in your mouth to staunch any bleeding is a simple yet effective method.
 Make sure it’s clean, and keep it there until the blood ceases.

 Pressing an ice pack against swollen gums and cheeks will help soothe them.
 Doing this will also numb the area and save you from feeling more pain.
 Make sure to take the ice pack on and off for ten minutes.